axingjia/Journey_to_marketing/INTRO_TO_ECOMMERCE.md

 ### Five E-Fulfillment Strategies
 * **A company can adopt four e-fulfillment strategies--logistics postponement, resource exchange, leverage shipments, and brick-and clicks.**
+* Some markets are turbulent.
+Customer demands change quickly, and competitors act swiftly.
+In such an environment, if a company is commited to shipping certain products to certain markets, it runs the risk of obsolescence.
+The product may arrive at the market too late or reach the wrong market, and the resulting product return and reshipping costs reduce company profits.
+* In such an environment, **logitsics postponement is a valable strategy.
+Merge-in-transit is one approach to postponement.
+Instead of collecting all parts at a central location and assembling them there into the final product, merge-in-transit proposes using a logistics service provider located clsoe to the consumer for assembly.
+This reduces shipping costs and ensures quicker final delivery.**
+* Dell.com goes a step further.
+In its build=to-order system, the computer is built only when the customer order is received.
+Rather than acquiring the terminal and other computer parts, the company asks the terminal supplier to ship directly to the consumer.
+The rest of the computer goes from the Dell warehouse.
+This simple arrangement saves the company money and makes it more competitive in the marketplace.